jdormaar/Global-Mortality-Distributions-by-Age-Groups/README.md

 - Making note of even an abbreviated timeline containing notable mass-casualty events would supplement the data well.
 - Generating visualizations as a function of time.
 - Statistical review for each country, for each cause-of-death, and for each year of the analyzed data was skipped in favour of my rush to get started with the tableau component of the project as soon as possible, so the data should be cleaned thoroughly, and check for outliers, missing values, etc.

+- for example, this data set contains global annual death summations per country for Neoplasms (meaning "new growths" or cancer).
+Given that cellular neoplasticity occurs when spontaneous mutations of native cells evade the usually effective and redundant "safety checks" of our tissues; it would make sense that the longer an individual survives, the more probable these infrequent mutations occur.
+I would therefore suspect that if the total number of a country's deaths were distributed across the ages of the life-span, the data would be skewed to the left.
+- Additionally regarding the above example: considering that the average human life expectancy is not constant around the globe, it would follow that the regions with shorter average human life expectancies would experience fewer proportionate numbers of annual deaths attributed to neoplasms.
+- I was also interested in exploring how the presence/absence of risk factors (capable of increasing average cellular mutation frequencies such as exposure, food/water contaminants, or air quality etc.) would affect the annual mortality rate and if it would also influence the distribution of the age groups affected.

+Refer to references numbered [2-8](#ref) for the sources of the additional data sets discussed above.

 <!--
 ## Challenges